HimanshuNim/HimanshuNim/README.md

 ## Reconfigurable Antenna for IoT

-A reconfigurable microstrip antenna designed and simulated for IoT applications using PIN diode switching.
+A reconfigurable microstrip antenna designed and simulated for IoT applications using PIN diode switching and electromagnetic analysis.

 **Built with**